 - Effective control & Eligibility - The definition goes beyond the Directive.
 Not only must effective control reside with natural persons, SMEs or local authorities that are located in close proximity to its renewable energy projects, members MUST also be located in close proximity, equating proximity to an eligibility requirement to be able to participate in a REC.
 In this sense, collective self-consumption is specifically mentioned.

 - Projects must be owned by the community, but they may also be owned by third parties, as long as it is for the benefit and at the service of the REC.
-This could facilitate passive RECs that are mainly driven by professional market actors, which is not really consistent with empowering citizens to take ownership and responsibility through the creation of RECs.
-It could lead to a watering down of the concept.
+This will facilitate passive RECs that are mainly driven by professional market actors, which is not consistent with empowering citizens to take ownership and responsibility through the creation of RECs.
+It could lead to a watering down of the concept, and it contravenes a bedrock assumption that RECs are about ownership.

 - Eligibility – natural persons, SMEs and local authorities (public legal persons).
 Large enterprises seem to be prohibited from participating, which goes beyond the Electricity Directive